-Dr. Nathaniel Whaley is a neurologist in Johnson City, TN and Mountain Home, TN.
+Dr. Nathaniel Whaley specializes in neurology (brain & spinal cord disease) and practices in Johnson City, TN and Mountain Home, TN.
+Dr. Whaley is in-network for Medicare insurance.
 He graduated from East Tennessee State University, Quillen College of Medicine.
-He is an in-network provider for Medicare insurance.
-Dr. Whaley is professionally affiliated with Mountain Home VA Medical Center.
+He is affiliated with Mountain Home VA Medical Center.

 Clinical interests: Migraine, Peripheral Neuropathy, Multiple Sclerosis, Movement Disorders, General Neurology

-Dr. Tanzid Shams specializes in pediatric neurology.
-He speaks Bengali.
-He is affiliated with Tufts Medical Center.
-After attending St. George's University School of Medicine, Dr. Shams completed his residency training at a hospital affiliated with Columbia University.
+Dr. Tanzid Shams' medical specialty is pediatric neurology.
+In addition to English, he speaks Bengali.
+Dr. Shams is professionally affiliated with Tufts Medical Center.
+Before performing his residency at a hospital affiliated with Columbia University, Dr. Shams attended St. George's University School of Medicine.
 He takes Medicaid and Medicare insurance.
-Dr. Shams has received professional recognition including the following: Best Research Poster Presentatation, Columbia Neurology; Best Research Poster Presentation, Columbia Neurology; and Arnold Gold Award for Humanism in Medicine.
-New patients are welcome to contact his office for an appointment.
+Awards and/or distinctions Dr. Shams has received include Best Research Poster Presentatation, Columbia Neurology; Best Research Poster Presentation, Columbia Neurology; and Arnold Gold Award for Humanism in Medicine.
+He is accepting new patients.

-Dr. Stephen Kimbrough specializes in neurology (brain & spinal cord disease) and practices in Johnson City, TN.
-He is a graduate of Mayo Medical School.
-He accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-Dr. Kimbrough is affiliated with Mountain Home VA Medical Center.
+Dr. Stephen Kimbrough is a neurology (brain & spinal cord disease) specialist in Johnson City, TN.
+He honors Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+He attended medical school at Mayo Medical School.
+Dr. Kimbrough is professionally affiliated with Mountain Home VA Medical Center.